Salted Caramel Millionaires

 These classic biscuity bars are so chewy, crumbly and chocolatey – everything you’d want in a sweet treat, really – and the perfect partner to a really good coffee!
 I’ve given these bars a little twist with the salted caramel element, but you can reduce the salt to just a pinch for a more traditional bite.
 Making millionaires involves three stages.
 First there’s the shortbread base, then the caramel and finally a chocolate finish.
 It’s quite a hands-on process, particularly if you decide to temper the chocolate.
 I always do this (with varying degrees of success) as it helps the chocolate to retains its sheen and ‘snap’.
 If you just melt the chocolate and pour it on, it will set with a kind of grainy, matt finish, and will lose its crispness.
 It will still taste pretty good though, and frankly if I were to make these for people who can’t tell the difference (i.e. kids), I’d probably take every available shortcut.

 There are two ways of making the shortbread base – you can either buy shortbread and blitz it with butter, or you can make it from scratch.
-If you want to do the latter, you’ll need to cream 60g caster sugar with 120g unsalted butter, then slowly add 180g plain flour.
+If you want to do the latter, you’ll need to cream 60g caster sugar with 120g unsalted butter or Stork, then slowly add 180g plain flour.
 Flatten it into a buttered & lined tin (9”x12”), prick with a fork and bake at 180c/350f for about 20 mins or just until golden.
 Leave to cool on a wire rack then carry on with the caramel and chocolate layers.
-As I make these quite a lot for friends, I usually just buy the shortbread as it reduces the work involved.
-Be sure to buy ones labelled ‘all butter’ though, as cheaper ones are often made with a mix of butter and vegetable oils, and they’re definitely not as tasty.
+As I make these quite a lot for friends, I usually just buy the shortbread as it reduces the work involved, but it’s always handy to know you can easily make your own!

 As for the caramel – well, there is no shortcut here, so set aside ten minutes for constant stirring.
 And take care while doing so.
 I once dipped my finger absent mindedly into a pan of lava-hot caramel to see what it tasted like.
 It’s fair to say that a full arm amputation would have been preferable.